| XBOX

 gently holding the stick with some pliers) ensuring it doesn't

+become too wide.
 8. Drop each solder ball you made into the corresponding

+LPC holes where the pogo pins are to be positioned.
 9. Evenly lower the board onto the solder points and screw

 it gently down whilst holding in position.
 You may find this